 Garden and Grounds

-The ornate terrace gardens, newly renovated for 2017 after a major conservation effort, are a riot of tulips in spring, reflecting the height of Victorian fashion, and the mild Mediterranean climate allows stunning bedding displays in summer.
+The ornate terrace gardens, renovated in 2016–17 as part of a major conservation project, are a riot of tulips in spring, reflecting the height of Victorian fashion.
+The mild Mediterranean climate allows stunning bedding displays in summer.

 Don't forget to wander around the Victorian walled garden with its espaliered fruit trees, and explore the wider parkland with its historic trees, many planted by Prince Albert.